 Now for three weeks in late September and early October, visitors flock to this dreamy seaside plateau to celebrate this much-loved perennial.

-Of course, don’t forget Tasmania has lots of other great festivals to plan your trip around.
+Of course, don’t forget, Tasmania has lots of other great festivals and plenty of things to do to plan your trip around.

 Located on Tasmania’s stunning east coast is Kates Berry Farm.

 Travellers often veer off the main road between Launceston and Hobart to stop at her roadside cafe – located on a long dirt road in Swansea – for a nibble.

 Immerse yourself among rows upon rows of berries with the dramatic mountains of Freycinet National Park and Great Oyster Bay in the horizon.